lessthanoptimal/BoofCV/README.md

 openkinect    | Used the [Kinect](http://openkinect.org) RGB-D sensor with BoofCV.
 WebcamCapture | A few functions that make [WebcamCapture](http://webcam-capture.sarxos.pl/) even easier to use.

-## New to Java?

-If you are new to Java, then using BoofCV will be a challenge.
-With just a little bit of knowledge it is possible to build and run examples using the instructions below.
-Integrating BoofCV into your own project is another issue.
-If you don't know what a jar file is or how to import classes, it is highly recommend that you learn the basics first before attempting to use BoofCV.

 ## Directories

 Directory       | Description